mkgiga/wizzy2/README.md

 - *Where can I find the source code?*

-  Right here, dummy.
-Look at the top of the page.
+  Right here dummy 😄 Look at the top of the page!

 - *Can I use this project in my own project?*